MTHFR: Genetic mutation may be an underlying cause of weight gain or prevent weight loss

 Get in touch with us and find out more

-Advanced Functional Medicine specialises in addressing health issues associated with MTHFR genetic polymorphisms and methylation issues.
+Advanced Functional Medicine have expeience addressing health issues associated with MTHFR genetic polymorphisms and methylation issues.

-We provide advice on factors such as diet, lifestyle and supplemental recommendations to help you feel better and to finally lose the weight you’ve been struggling with for years.
+We provide advice on factors such as diet, lifestyle and supplemental recommendations.

-Through the analysis of your genetic predisposition to certain biochemical imbalances and understanding your biochemistry, we can get to the root of the problem.
+Through the analysis of your genetic predisposition to certain biochemical imbalances and understanding your biochemistry, we look to get to the root of the problem.

-Call us to find out more about our testing methods and how we can help you return to optimal health.
+Contact us to find out more about our testing methods and approach.